BishanWebeshete/BishanWebeshete/README.md

 ### Hi there 👋
-My name is Bishan Webeshete and I am a Software Developer.
+My name is Bishan Webeshete and I am a Software Engineer.
 I enjoy the process of bringing my code to life, and watching friends and family make use of my apps.
 As the tech world continues to evolve, I am constantly looking for new technologies and methods to learn, as well as like minded people to collaborate with.
 Outside of coding, I love surfing and playing hockey.

 Feel free to check out my pinned projects!
 ## Stack